 Unlike many NoSQL solutions, Hazelcast is peer-to-peer.
-There is no master and slave.
+There is no master and slave; there is no single point of failure.
 All nodes store equal amount of data and do equal amount of processing.
 Hazelcast can be embedded to your existing application or used in client and server mode where your application is client to the Hazelcast nodes.